The Beginner’s Guide to Tempo Run Training

 Training for a marathon isn’t just about running the distance—it’s about preparing your body and mind for one of the most challenging physical feats you can undertake.
 Whether you’re a seasoned runner or gearing up for your first marathon, here’s how to set yourself up for success:

-1. Build Your Base: Before starting a marathon training plan, you should run consistently for at least six months.
+1. Build Your Base: Make sure you’ve been running regularly for at least six months before starting marathon training.
 Aim for 3-4 runs per week, with a weekly mileage of at least 15 to 20 miles.

 2. Follow a Plan: Most marathon training plans last between 16 and 20 weeks.
 They’ll gradually increase your weekly mileage and include a mix of long runs, speed work, easy runs, and rest days.